yangz3/yangz3.github.io/index.md

 ![alt tag](./Machine Learning/7.png)

 The way to find w that maximize/minimize an particular expression (i.e. loss function, likelihood function) is to use gradient descent.
-Here is an example of traning logistic regression using gradient descent:
+Here is an example of training logistic regression using gradient descent:
 ```
 for k = 1:max_iter
     [f,g] = fv_grad( w, X, y );